iotaledger/identity.rs/documentation/docs/getting-started/verifiable_credentials/overview.md

 - person
 ---

 Credentials are statements about an entity, such as properties that the entity posseses or capabilities that they have (like drivers licences, passports, or a person's age).
-Verifiable Credentials (VCs) are statements about the holder of the credential that can be cryptographically verified by a third party, either online or in person.
-Additionally, the holder decides what is shared and who it is shared.
+Verifiable Credentials (VCs) are statements (eg. Alice has a drivers licence) that can be cryptographically verified by a third party, either online or in person.
+Additionally, the holder of the VC decides what is shared and who it is shared with.

 There are several types of actors that play different roles in a verifiable credential system.
-We'll start with a common example from the world today and outline the roles that various entities play.
+We'll start with a common example of how things work in the world today using physical credentials and centralized databases, and outline the roles that various entities play in the Verifiable Credential system.

 :::tip Example - Passport Issuance